-Arthritis means pain in a joint (like your knee, hip, elbow or fingers).
+Arthritis means inflammation in a joint (like your knee, hip, elbow or fingers).
 It is a common problem and generally affects older people, although there are some rare conditions that cause arthritis in children and teenagers.
 There are lots of types of arthritis.
 Some give you short-term aches in the joints and then resolve completely, others can cause long-term problems and permanently affect how your joints move.

 This leaflet will explain a bit about how joints work and then go through the main causes of arthritis in easy-to-read language.